Click to go to the CreekDontRise.com(tm) home page

 Click to visit RiverBoatMusic.com's banjo buyers' guides

-Traditional Appalachian Dulcimer Playing
+Traditional (or "Noter") Appalachian Dulcimer Playing

 Though most folks play Appalachian dulcimer a little differently today, I grew up with traditional dulcimer playing.